 In addition, actual or potential conflicts of interest may also arise between the Schemes, the Unitholders or the Manager on the one hand and the Trustee on the other hand.
 For example, such actual or potential conflict may arise because the Trustee is part of a legal entity or is related to a legal entity which provides other products or services to the Schemes or the Manager and from which fees and profits in relation to the provision of those products or services may arise and from which the Trustee may benefit directly or indirectly.
-In addition, the Trustee may have a financial or business interest in the provision of such products or services, or receives remuneration for related products or services provided to the Schemes, or may have other clients whose interests may conflict with those of the Schemes, the Unitholders or the Manager.
+In addition, the Trustee may have a financial or business interest in the provision of such products or services, or receives remuneration for related products or services may conflict with those of the Schemes, the Unitholders or the Manager.